kevindew/jekyll-srcset-tag/README.md

 ### Set up your config

-By default this plugin expects to find your source images to be relative to your file directory and will output them in an images/generated directory.
+By default this plugin expects to find your source images in _assets/images/fullsize and will output them in an images/generated directory.

 You can tweak this in your config